BLOG

 To read the full legislative update using your NAIOPWA member profile, click here

-NAIOPWA 2025 State Legislature Update - February 14
+NAIOPWA State Legislative Update - April 18

 Krystelle Purkey and Ehren Flygare, State Lobbyists